aramisgithub/questpresentation/document.md

   strings Odysseus' bow and shoots an arrow through a line of small circles;
   a seemingly impossible task.

-## Comparison

-- Mulan

-    - Much more dramatic

-    - Not very patient or mature

-- Odyssey

-    - Very mature way to handle situation

-    - Cunning

-- Implies that Odysseus is mature and clever, while Mulan's plan is just brute fore with a bit of disguising

 # Return with the elixir

 ## Mulan